ddolben/backup/README.md

 ## To Do

+- Clean up logging in the recovery pathway
+- Recovery seems not to truncate files (leaves garbage at the end of a file if the file gets shorter)
 - Should recovery delete files _not_ present in the backup?
 - Config file vs. DB args (spf13/viper?)